 Deep Sea Fishing Mozambique

 Castelo do Mar Lodge is heading up a conservation initiative in the Linga Linga Peninsula which is being heavily netted, promoting Tag and Release of Billfish and is IGFA registered.
-A unique program to safeguard the fishing quality in the area.

 2 x 28ft Nova Cats powered by 2 x 150 hp Yamaha outboards and fully rigged to suit the most serious angler including well maintained communication systems, fish finders, GPS and radar, Penn International Marlin reels, out riggers, down riggers, fighting chair, rods, lures and live bait.
 Fishing excurisions are also available on our own Luxury Catamaran “Cassinga”.